Jacob Casha

 "I have wanted to work at the Burdekin Library since I was little.
 I had been going there since I was a baby, doing Baby Rhyme Time and everything, and I just loved it,” Ms Cervoni said.

-“During that traineeship, I got to give back—give back to those that supported me, that wanted to see me succeed, and those that are always stopping my mum in the street asking, ‘what’s Nicole up to nowadays?’”
+“I’ve now learned so much as a person through this job … [and] got to give back to those that supported me, that wanted to see me succeed, and those that still always stop my mum in the street asking, ‘what’s Nicole up to nowadays?’”

 Ms Cervoni now studies primary education in Townsville, where she balances her studies with work.